Coding Quests

 health_changed.emit(health)

-Using signals for everything.
+Then there's using signals for everything.
 Not every method call needs to be a signal.
-If a parent is configuring its own child, a direct call is simpler and faster.
-Signals are for decoupling, not for every interaction.
+A parent configuring its own child should just call the method.
+Signals are for decoupling, not a religion.

 Going Further

-Signals are foundational to every system in Godot.
-Once you're comfortable with basic signals and the signal bus pattern, the next level is building systems where signals drive everything: dialogue systems where quest completion triggers new conversation options, combat systems where damage events trigger stagger states, and inventory systems where item changes update UI automatically.
+Signals sit under every system in Godot.
+Once the basics and the bus pattern feel natural, the next step is building systems where signals drive everything: dialogue where finishing a quest opens new conversation options, combat where damage events trigger stagger states, inventory where item changes update the UI on their own.

 godottutorialsignals